-November Nineteenth, Nab Knopfler’s Nice New Notable Noodlings
+November Sixteenth, Nab Knopfler’s Nice New Notable Noodlings

 Knopfler produced the record along with former Dire Straits keyboardist Guy Fletcher, who has been one of his primary collaborators since the group disbanded in 1995.
 He did some heavy touring in 2015 to promote the previous album, Tracker, but has been on the down low since — he didn’t even show up in Cleveland earlier this year when Dire Straits were inducted into the Rock And Roll Hall Of Fame, and had no comment at all on the induction.
 Meanwhile, as some of his former bandmates prepare to tour North America under the DSL – Dire Straits Legacy banner, Knopfler doesn’t appear to have any Down The Road Wherever touring plans just yet.